mozilla-services/heka-docs/source/index.rst

 Support / Help
 ==============

-Heka developers can be reached via the `services-dev
+Heka developers can be reached via the `Heka
-<https://mail.mozilla.org/listinfo/services-dev>`_ mailing list or via IRC on
+<https://mail.mozilla.org/listinfo/heka>`_ mailing list or via IRC on
 the #heka channel of irc.mozilla.org.

 Contents: